Nass-works/Nass-works/README.md

 - ✨ Curious what a transparent plane with my name on it would look like 😂.

-- 🌀 Fun fact: I love showing off my cash, vibing to music, and exploring new places.
+- 🌀 Fun fact: I love showing off my achievements, vibing to music, and exploring new places.

     <br>